-The Board has overall accountability to ensure that the Bank has an appropriate system of risk management in place such that risks in the Bank are identified, assessed, managed, mitigated, and reported as appropriate.
-The Board's risk governance is supported through a series of sub-committees, operating under delegated mandates; each has its own terms of reference.
-The roles of the permanent Board committees are outlined below:
+The Board has overall accountability to ensure that the Bank has an appropriate system of risk management in place to ensure risks in the Bank are identified, assessed, controlled / effectively managed, monitored and reported.
+The Board's risk governance is supported through a series of sub-committees, or by Management, operating under delegated mandates for the oversight of management of risks within the Bank.
+The roles of the permanent Board committees are outlined in Figure 3 below:

-Figure 2: Role of the Board and its relationship to key committees
+Figure 3: Role of the Board and its relationship to key committees